Stark County – Huddled Up For Business

 Stark County is strategically located in Northeast Ohio which serves as the crossroads of the Eastern and Midwestern U.S. markets.
 Stark County’s network of highways provides easy access to other major Ohio cities and to the larger cities and markets of the Midwest and East Coast including Cleveland, Columbus, Cincinnati, Detroit, Indianapolis, Chicago, Pittsburgh, Buffalo, Philadelphia, New York City, Boston and Washington, D.C.

-Among the interstate highways providing access to the U.S. include I-77, U.S. Route 30 that links to I-71, Interstate 76 near Akron and the Ohio Turnpike that links to I-76 and to I-80 to the East Coast.
+Among the interstate highways providing access to the U.S. are included I-77, U.S. Route 30 that links to I-71, Interstate 76 near Akron and the Ohio Turnpike that links to I-76 and to I-80 to the East Coast.
 Additionally, the Akron-Canton Airport (CAK), located just west of I-77 between Canton and Akron, offers the lowest average airline fares in Ohio.
 CAK provides nonstop air service to 11 cities in the U.S. and access to the world with only one-stop.

 Akron-Canton Airport is in the midst of its 10-year, $110-million CAK 2018 Capital Improvement Plan.
 The plan is the most ambitious in the airport’s 62-year history and includes expanded parking lots, a wider entrance road, a spacious TSA security checkpoint, a customs and border patrol facility, an extended upper level concourse and the construction of the Port Green Industrial Park.